radbogdan/vending-machine/README.md

 # Build

-The project is built using the embedded maven wrapper:
+The project is built using the gradle command:

 $ gradle clean build